ChristopherWilks/ncbi_indexing/README.md

 parse_sra_xml.py
 ----------------
+To run (must be in a directory which has one or more gzipped files containing raw SRA XML metadata on single lines):

+python parse_sra_xml.py > sra_map.tsv

 Parses SRA XML data downloaded in bulk and compressed in one or more gzipped files in the current directory.
 Utilizes IdentityExtractor.py to parse out gene names, additional SRA accessions, and PubMed IDs.